 5. Flexibility in Citizenship Claims: In cases where both male and female ancestors were naturalized when their children were minors, Italian courts offer the flexibility to pursue claims through different ancestral lines.
 If an applicant’s male ancestor’s naturalization interferes with their claim, they may still succeed by pursuing the female ancestor’s line, particularly if she was naturalized automatically and involuntarily prior to 1922.

-For applicants facing lengthy consular delays or denials due to the Minor Issue, the Denial of Justice Petition offers an important recourse.
-Italian law allows applicants to file a Denial of Justice Petition when they face undue delays or denials in consular proceedings.
+For applicants facing lengthy consular delays or denials due to the Minor Issue, the Judicial Petition path offers an important recourse.
+Italian law allows applicants to file a Judicial Petition path when they face undue delays or denials in consular proceedings.
 This petition seeks judicial intervention to ensure applicants’ rights are upheld.
 Importantly, the judicial system is independent from the Ministry of the Interior, meaning it is not constrained by recent interpretive changes that have affected consular applications.

-As Marco Ponan highlights, the Denial of Justice Petition allows applicants to bypass consular delays and have their cases heard by a regional court, where the likelihood of a favorable ruling is much higher.
+As Marco Ponan highlights, the Judicial Petition path allows applicants to bypass consular delays and have their cases heard by a regional court, where the likelihood of a favorable ruling is much higher.
 The court’s ability to interpret laws flexibly and apply precedents favorable to applicants makes it a powerful tool for those who have been denied due to the new minor issue.

 1. Compile Documentation: Gather all necessary documents to prove your ancestry, including birth, marriage, and naturalization records.